Txarli/sublimetext-meeting-minutes/README.md

 You can write your markdown minute in a normal text file.
 With this text written, you can use this commands from the command palette (``ctrl+shift+P``):

-- **Sublime Meetings: Write attendees**: Opens a prompt where you can write the attendees list, sepparated with commas.
+- **Sublime Meetings: Write attendees**.
+Opens a prompt where you can write the attendees list, sepparated with commas.
 It saves them in a file called ``assistants.sublime-minutes``.
-- **Sublime Meetings: Pick logo**: Opens a prompt where you can write the logo file path (it should be an image file).
+- **Sublime Meetings: Pick logo**.
+Opens a prompt where you can write the logo file path (it should be an image file).
 It saves the path in a file called ``logo.sublime-minutes``.
-- **Sublime Meetings: Create**: Saves the minute in pdf and html.
+- **Sublime Meetings: Create**.
+Saves the minute in pdf and html.

 Support and collaboration:
 - Write your suggestions, bugs, etc. in the [issues](https://github.com/Txarli/sublimetext-meeting-minutes/issues) page.